 Now that the summer is coming to an end, people will start to focus on getting ready for back-to-school.
 I will be taking this opportunity to clean-up my blog.

 I mentioned before that I have completed my annual blog audit.
 So far, I haven’t had the time to really dive into the updates that are needed.
-But, I plan to devote a great deal of time to doing that over the remainder of this year.
+But, I plan to devote a great deal of time to do that over the remainder of this year.

 I also will be focusing on doing some projects that will lead to an increase in backlinks.
 These are good projects to do during fall and winter because there are always bloggers out there looking to collaborate on Halloween and/or Christmas promotional material.